mghendi/smartphonepriceclassifier/README.md

 #### Data Collection

-The data was collected through scrapping the priceinkenya.com website
+The data was collected through scrapping the priceinkenya.com website.
+For more details on the data acquisition script please check out Vincent's Repo https://github.com/lyraxvincent/phones-priceinkenya